OpenNBS/NoteBlockWorld/web/public/docs/guidelines.md

 #### Minimum age

 You must be at least 13 years old to sign up for Note Block World.
 If you’re under this age, do **not** sign up for the website!
-Your use of the website must be supervised by an adult, parent or legal guardian if you're underage.
+Your use of the website must be supervised by an adult, parent or legal guardian if you’re underage.

 #### Watch your content